k78ma/quartz/content/ML/Embed to Control.md

 ## Introduction
 "World modeling" has become a woefully overloaded term; people use it to describe maps of the world and engines.
 In this post, we use the current popular usage of the term: learned dynamics models that predict a future state $x_{t+1}$ given the current state $x_{t}$ and an action $a_{t}$.
 Specifically, we will implement some tiny world models step-by-step to develop some intuition.

 Why do we even care about world models?
+Having a good world model is an insanely powerful thing.
+Everything in robotics (or embodied intelligence, as the cool kids call it) depends on having a good understanding of the world around us; predicting future events well is one of the best ways to prove a good understanding.

-In robotics (or embodied intelligence, as the cool kids call it), we often need bespoke sensors to measure the state of the system at a given point in time.
+we often need bespoke sensors to measure the state of the system at a given point in time.
 For example, the angle of a pendulum is typically measured using an encoder in an inverted pendulum balancing task, while a potentiometer and an encoder provide observability in a ball-and-beam system.
 The

 ## Further Reading
 - [Yann LeCun's definition of world model](https://www.linkedin.com/posts/yann-lecun_lots-of-confusion-about-what-a-world-model-activity-7165738293223931904-vdgR/)